British banks grapple with business demands for coronavirus lifelines

 “We are working very hard to have these solutions available as soon as possible,” a spokeswoman said.

-HSBC said it was working urgently to finalize details of how it would offer measures such as mortgage payment holidays.
+HSBC said it was working urgently to finalise details of how it would offer measures such as mortgage payment holidays.

 “These are unprecedented times, so we would ask customers to bear with us during times where our service is not at a normal level,” a spokesman added.